 K = ([C]^c [D]^d) / ([A]^a [B]^b)

 where [A], [B], [C], and [D] represent the equilibrium concentrations of the respective species, and a, b, c, and d are their stoichiometric coefficients in the balanced chemical equation.
-The magnitude of K provides a direct indication of the reaction's favorability.
-A large K value (>1) indicates that the equilibrium lies towards the product side, meaning the reaction proceeds extensively to completion.
-Conversely, a small K value (<1) suggests that the equilibrium favors the reactants, and the reaction does not proceed far.
-A K value close to 1 suggests that the concentration of reactants and products are roughly the same at equilibrium.
+That said, a large K value (>1) indicates that the equilibrium lies towards the product side, meaning the reaction proceeds extensively to completion.
+Here's the thing — the magnitude of K provides a direct indication of the reaction's favorability.
+Think about it: conversely, a small K value (<1) suggests that the equilibrium favors the reactants, and the reaction does not proceed far.
+A K value close to 1 suggests that the concentration of reactants and products are roughly the same at equilibrium Most people skip this — try not to..

 The Equilibrium Constant Lab: A Practical Approach